amitkharka/react-recoil/README.md

 1. Easy to implement

 Cons:
-1. Cannot update another state
+1. Cannot update another state via atoms
-2. Cannot create custom methods on atoms
+2. Cannot create custom methods on atoms, have to use selector for the same
 3. Data persistance
 4. Dev tool